AndreisSirlene/MLproject-SA-Amazon/README.md

 Feel free to **file a new issue** with a respective title and description on the the [OURMLAPP](https://github.com/AndreisSirlene/OURMLAPP/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!

+# :tada: Contributing

+Check out the [contributing](https://github.com/AndreisSirlene/OURMLAPP/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions and begin contributing.

 # :closed_book: License

 Released in April 2021.
 This project is under the [MIT license](https://github.com/AndreisSirlene/OURMLAPPe/blob/master/LICENSE).

-Made with love by [Marcos Lucas](https://github.com/AndreisSirlene) 💚🚀
+Made with love by [Sirlene Andreis](https://github.com/AndreisSirlene) 💚🚀